liviaerxin/dicompyler/dicompyler/README.md

 2. Panel to show the lesion statistics list of each series.
 3. Lesion analysis

-## TODO Works
+## TODO Tasks

 - [x] replace `panelGeneral` with our algorithm output
        hide the left sizer to not show `dose` and `structure`

 - [x] add background thread to `astri_lesion.py`
        mock lesion analyzing function with `time.sleep`.
 For printing progress, the mock suggests the alogrithm can process one file.
 If the alogrithm processes a list of files and it also can print progress, the function should comply with some rules, such as yielding results, ...etc.

-- `sendMessage("patient.updated.lesion_analysis", msg="")` from `astri_lesion.py` for lesion_statistics update
+- [x] `sendMessage("lesion.loaded.analysis", msg="")` from `astri_lesion.py` for lesion_statistics update
        send after `alogrithm` function processing

-- histogram is based on each image from `2-D Viewer` or the once result from `Lesion Analysis`?
+- [x] histogram is based on result of `alogrithm` no longer use `image_pil` in `2dview.updated.image`

 - [x] remove `dicompyler/baseplugins/{dvh,quickopen,anonymize}.*` plugins
        change the `plugin_version` to not load them

 - also check code of `https://github.com/dicompyler/dicompyler-core` DICOM parsing (with `pydicom`) done here

 - [x] are we using [wxWidgets/Phoenix](https://github.com/wxWidgets/Phoenix/)?
-(Yes, after wxPython4.0.0a2 version, Phoenix is the improved next-generation wxPython)
+      Yes, after wxPython4.0.0a2 version, Phoenix is the improved next-generation wxPython

-- add overlay to `2dview`

-- add WC/WW to `2dview` (toolbar button/right click drag/Control drag?) <https://www.radiantviewer.com/dicom-viewer-manual/change_brightness_contrast.html>

 - [x] histogram

-  - shown before opening series
+  - shown blank before opening series
   - larger bin to make it a bar chart
   - show 2 back to back

+- [ ] change tab order, `2dview` first

+- [ ] add overlay to `2dview`
+      random or load `resources/TCGA-17-Z019.npy`
+      need to figure out z order (feet first or head first)

+- add WC/WW to `2dview` (toolbar button/right click drag/Control drag?) <https://www.radiantviewer.com/dicom-viewer-manual/change_brightness_contrast.html>

-- need to show Chinese? config matplot with Chinese font setting, title
+* need to show Chinese? config matplot with Chinese font setting, title

 ## dicomplyer study